bvaughn/react-error-boundary/README.md

         <pre>{error.message}</pre>
         <button
           onClick={() => {
-            resetComponentState() // <-- this is why the fallbackRender is useful resetErrorBoundary()
+            // this next line is why the fallbackRender is useful resetComponentState()
+            // though you could accomplish this with a combination
+            // of the FallbackCallback and onReset props as well. resetErrorBoundary()
           }}
         >